 - Olive oil – Mild olive, fruity flavor

 When manufacturers create CBD oils with hemp as a carrier, they can have a very strong flavor.
 Hemp oil is one of the most flavorful carrier oils.
 On the other hand, MCT and olive oil produce milder aromas and tastes.
 If you don’t like the nutty, piney, grassy flavor of hemp oil, you might prefer a product that uses MCT oil as its base.

 The carrier oil also influences the effectiveness of the product.
-MCT, hemp and olive oils all have potential health benefits.

 How to Add Flavor to CBD Oils

 Many of the terpenes found in cannabis are quite pungent.
 Some people find CBD oils to be bitter or overpowering.
 Therefore, manufacturers may add other aromatics, such as essential oils, to enhance the flavor profile.

 High-quality essential oils are natural products.
 At Sabaidee, we use peppermint oil to mask the pungent earthy flavor and make our CBD oils taste refreshing.

 To be honest, not many people are huge fans of CBD oil's flavor.
 It’s an acquired taste for most.